bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 ------------

 |ivy| provides a basic :ref:`Workflow API REST Service
-<mobile-workflow-api>`.
+<workflow-api>`.
 You can use it to enable remote systems to request
 information about tasks of a user etc.